The new Food Information to Consumers legislation Regulation 1169/2011/EC

 displayed.
 This legislation will apply from the 13th December 2014.
 You can read

 more about these changes in the legislation section.
-We will update this FAQ shortly to reflect these changes.
+We will update this FAQ as new information becomes available.

 What is the legislation concerning the labelling of allergens on foodstuffs?